 Prior to the introduction of a written language, Marshallese cultural was largely an oral society where information was maintained through oral traditions.
 Elder generations passed down beliefs, values, and philosophies by telling stories and chants to the younger generations.
-Many places in the Marshall Islands which have special cultural significance offer a wealth of folklore associated with their pasts.
-Traditional sites are natural features in the environment to which oral traditions are attached.
+Many places in the Marshall Islands, which have special cultural significance, offer a wealth of folklore associated with their pasts.